openstreetmap/stateofthemap-2019/calls/general.md

 The State of the Map conference is the annual OpenStreetMap conference run by the OpenStreetMap Foundation.
 It is organised by the SotM Working Group, a team of volunteers.
 This year our host is the University of Heidelberg.

 State of the Map is intended as an opportunity for the OpenStreetMap community to get to know each other, both personally and regarding their work in OpenStreetMap.
 People who visit the conference take home lots of new ideas for their own OpenStreetMap projects.
 We want to offer a widespread OpenStreetMap related program that covers all topics relevant to OpenStreetMap.
 Sharing OpenStreetMap knowledge is the essence of SotM.
 Apart from the presentations themselves, it is an important aspect of the conference that listeners can interact with the speaker for questions and discussion.
 We want to offer an atmosphere that boosts vivid discussions, including about controversial topics.
 We try to solicit contributions from all topics of the OpenStreetMap ecosystem.

-You can be a part of this event by proposing a talk to either the main conference tracks or the academic part of the conference.
-You are encouraged to submit proposals for talks, academic talks, lightning talks, and workshops of any topic related to the world of OpenStreetMap.
-If you require a grant or scholarship to attend, don't hassle to [apply for a scholarship](https://blog.openstreetmap.org/2019/02/26/apply-for-scholarship-to-join-us-at-state-of-the-map-2019-in-heidelberg/)!

 We would love to see your submission for one or more of these tracks: